alexeilebedev/sumaker/README.md

 ./sumaker 6 3 1

-At high board sizes (e.g. 81), even solving for 1 missing square becomes a challenge, because once your short-term memory is blown, searching for a missing square becomes hard....
-So suggests a new game:
+At high board sizes (e.g. 81), even solving for 1 missing square becomes a challenge, Which suggests a new game:

 The missing number.
 Use